NetApp/harvest/docs/ontap-metrics.md

 ### fabricpool_average_latency

 This counter is deprecated.Average latencies executed during various phases of command execution.
-The execution-start latency represents the average time taken to start executing a operation.
+The execution-start latency represents the average time taken to start executing an operation.
 The request-prepare latency represent the average time taken to prepare the commplete request that needs to be sent to the server.
 The send latency represents the average time taken to send requests to the server.
-The execution-start-to-send-complete represents the average time taken to send a operation out since its execution started.
-The execution-start-to-first-byte-received represent the average time taken to to receive the first byte of a response since the command's request execution started.
+The execution-start-to-send-complete represents the average time taken to send an operation out since its execution started.
+The execution-start-to-first-byte-received represent the average time taken to receive the first byte of a response since the command's request execution started.
 These counters can be used to identify performance bottlenecks within the object store client module.

 | API    | Endpoint | Metric | Template |
 |--------|----------|--------|---------|